Thursday, April 30, 2009

 Of course, because the series of nationwide tea parties were geared towards a specific day (Tax Day), the political ramifications of the events seem naturally limited.
 "Those tea parties will be long forgotten by, oh, say tomorrow," said Stu Rothenberg, of the Rothenberg Political Report.
 "Do you really think that next November, when people go to the polls, the April 15 tea parties will be on their minds?"

-next wave of protests in July.
+That said, plans are in place for a next wave of protests in July.
 More significantly, as the GOP continues to stake their future on a wave of populist anger at the government and economy (witness: Texas Gov. Rick Perry talking about secession), the likelihood only increases that the most vocal and offensive elements of that anger will come to personify the party.

-Daily Kos founder Markos Moulitsos said in a post-tea party tweet. "[T]hey bring out the wackos."
+"Cons[ervatives are] finding out why I generally don't like protests on my side," Daily Kos founder Markos Moulitsos said in a post-tea party tweet. "[T]hey bring out the wackos."